On the Testimony of Two Witnesses

 3And I will give power to my two witnesses, and they will prophesy for 1,260 days, clothed in sackcloth.

-Revelation 11:3 Commentary: Jesus the Son of Ananus Prophesied Openly for 1,260 Days.
+Preterism Explained and Interpreted, A Commentary of Revelation 11:3: Jesus the Son of Ananus Prophesied Openly for 1,260 Days.

 1260 days or forty-two months is three years and six months according to the Hebrew prophetic solar calendar in which each year is 360 days.
 This verse is one of several verses in the Bible in which a 360 day year is implied (Genesis 7:11,24; 8:3-4; Esther 1:4).
 However, to call this 360 day year the Hebrew prophetic solar calendar as it is often called is a misnomer.
 The Egyptians and Babylonians both charted time using a 360 day solar calendar.
 And because the Jews spent considerable time in both nation states, it is not surprising that this calendar was occasionally used and thus surfaces at times in the Bible.
 But why is this 360 day Egyptian and Babylonian calendar used in the Book of Revelation?
 The reason is soon to be clarified in Revelation 11:8 and Revelation 17.
 As will be explained in detail in the commentary on these verses, Jerusalem is spiritually called Egypt in Revelation 11:8 and Babylon in Revelation 17 and 18.
 Thus the fact that John uses the Egyptian and Babylonian calendar to predict the future of Jerusalem in this verse reinforces this theme of labeling Jerusalem these epithets.